microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaGroupLifecyclePolicy.md

 Remove-EntraBetaGroupLifecyclePolicy -Id '1aaaaaa1-2bb2-3cc3-4dd4-5eeeeeeeeee5'
 ```

 This example demonstrates how to delete the groupLifecyclePolicies object that has the specified ID.
+You can use `Get-EntraBetaGroupLifecyclePolicy` to get Id details.

 ## Parameters